 - Under the new rules, the amount in the the PPF account will not be liable to attachment under any order or decree of any court in respect of any debt or liability incurred by the account holder.

 - Deposit rule: As per new PPF deposit rules; an account holder can make deposits in multiples of ₹50 any number of times in a financial year, with a maximum of a combined deposit of ₹1.5 lakh a financial year.
-Earlier, a minimum amount of Rs.500 and maximum of 12 deposits in a financial year were permitted in a period of 1 year.
-As per earlier rule, not more than one subscription can be accepted in a month, now that condition is removed, the account holder can remit any number times in a month.
+Earlier, a minimum amount of Rs.500 and a maximum of 12 deposits in a financial year was permitted in a period of 1 year.
+As per the earlier rule, not more than one subscription can be accepted in a month, now that condition is removed, the account holder can remit any number of times in a month.

 - The interest rate on loan: Under the new rules, the rates at which the account holder can borrow from his account have been reduced to 1% above the prevailing PPF interest rate, from 2% in the past.
 PPF account entails you to obtain a loan on balance available in the account repayable in 24 months.
 An account holder can take the first loan from the PPF account in the third year from the year of opening the account.
 For example, if you have opened the PPF account in 2013-04 you can apply for a loan in 2015-16.
 You can also avail of further loans up to the end of 5 years once the previous loan is fully repaid.
 The fresh loan will be restricted to 25 percent of the credit at the end of the second year immediately preceding the year in which the loan is applied for.
 In case of death of the account holder, the nominee or legal heir shall be liable to pay interest on the loan availed by the account holder but not repaid before his death.
-Such amount of due interest shall be adjusted at the time of the final closure of the account.
+Such an amount of due interest shall be adjusted at the time of the final closure of the account.
 In case of death of the account holder, the nominee or legal heir shall be liable to pay interest on the loan availed by the account holder but not repaid before his death.
-Such amount of due interest shall be adjusted at the time of final closure of the account.
+Such an amount of due interest shall be adjusted at the time of the final closure of the account.

-- Non-refundable withdrawal: The non-refundable withdrawal from the PPF account will be available once in a five years.
+- Non-refundable withdrawal: The non-refundable withdrawal from the PPF account will be available once in five years.
 Now the PPF investors will be able to withdraw 50 percent of their fourth-year-end balance.
-Earlier, a PPF account holder would able to withdraw 25 of the accumulated amount after seven years.
+Earlier, a PPF account holder would able to withdraw 25% of the accumulated amount after seven years.
 Partial withdrawals from the PPF are tax-free.

 - Premature closure of PPF account: Premature closure of PPF account is allowed only under specific circumstances only after five years after account opening.
-Such premature closure is allowed for (i) treatment of life-threatening disease of the account holder, his/her spouse or dependent children or parents, on production of supporting documents and medical reports confirming such disease from treating medical authority and (ii)higher education of the account holder, or dependent children on production of documents and fee bills in confirmation of admission in a recognized institute of higher education in India or abroad.
-In the new rules, one more criteria are added for premature closure of PPF account.
-An account holder can close the account on change in residency status of the account holder on production of copy of passport and visa or income tax return.
+Such premature closure is allowed for (i) treatment of life-threatening disease of the account holder, his/her spouse or dependent children or parents, on the production of supporting documents and medical reports confirming such disease from treating medical authority and (ii)higher education of the account holder, or dependent children on the production of documents and fee bills in confirmation of admission in a recognized institute of higher education in India or abroad.
+In the new rules, one more criterion is added for the premature closure of the PPF account.
+An account holder can close the account on change in residency status of the account holder on production of the copy of passport and visa or income tax return.
 For premature closure of PPF accounts, the account holder gets 1% lower interest than the rate at which interest has been credited to the account.

-- Joint account: As per earlier rule, PPF account cannot be opened in joint names. .Joint account is now allowed.
+- Joint account: As per earlier rule, the PPF account cannot be opened in joint names. .Joint account is now allowed.

 - Minor’s account and people of unsound mind: Earlier there was clarity on opening the PPF account in the name of Minor.
 In the new rule, it is more clearly explained.
 There can be only one account in the name of a minor.
 The maximum deposit limit is inclusive of the deposits made in the subscriber’s own account and in the account opened on behalf of the minor.

-- An account can be opened by the guardian of an individual or children with unsound mind, special needs.
+- An account can be opened by the guardian of an individual or children with an unsound mind, special needs.

 Other information on PPF account: